Coder-786hub/Billing-Software/README.md

 # Billing Software

 ## Overview
-This is a simple billing software application built using Python and Tkinter.
-The software allows users to enter product details for cosmetics, groceries, and cold drinks, calculate the total price, generate a bill, and clear the entries.
+This is a simple billing software application built using Python, Tkinter, and MySQL.
+The software allows users to enter product details for cosmetics, groceries, and cold drinks, calculate the total price, generate a bill, store the bill details in a MySQL database, and clear the entries.
 The user interface is designed with Tkinter widgets to ensure ease of use.

 ## Features
 - Add and manage products in different categories: Cosmetics, Groceries, and Cold Drinks.
-- Calculate the total price including taxes.
+Calculate the total price including taxes.
-- Generate a bill with detailed information.
+Generate a bill with detailed information.
+Store bill details in a MySQL database.
-- Clear all entries.
+Clear all entries.
-- Exit the application.
+Exit the application.
+Pay Button.

 ## Prerequisites
-- Python 3.x
+Python 3.x
-- Tkinter (usually included with Python standard libraries)
+Tkinter (usually included with Python standard libraries) MySQL database

 ## Installation
 1. Clone the repository:
     ```sh
     git clone https://github.com/Coder-786hub/billing-software.git

     ```
 2. Navigate to the project directory:
     ```sh
     cd billing-software

     ```

 ## Usage